Post thumbnail

 Emulating The CPU

-You can think of a CPU as an infinite loop, it does the same thing over and over until it has no more electricity and switches off.
-So a CPU should be easy to emulate on another system right?
+You can think of a CPU as running in an infinite loop, performing the same operations repeatedly until it loses power and switches off.
+So a CPU should be easy to emulate on another system, right?
 Just create a while loop that runs forever and does everything a CPU would do each cycle.
-Well sort of.. its not quite that easy but we are on the right track.
+Well, sort of… it’s not quite that easy, but we are on the right track.

 Fetch-Decode-Execute Cycle

-• Fetch - find where the next instruction I should execute is located
+• Fetch - Find where the next instruction to execute is located

-• Decode - understand what the instruction is asking me to do
+• Decode - Understand what the instruction is asking to do

-Thats what CPUs do from the moment they are started until the end of time (or when they are powered off).
+That’s what CPUs do from the moment they are started until they are powered off.

-So imagine you are a baker with an endless list of tasks to do to make cakes and every time you have finished one of those tasks you just move on to the next one, forever.
-The task in this case is what a CPU calls an instruction, for example put in flour to the bowl would be an instruction.
+So imagine you are a baker with an endless list of tasks to do to make cakes, and every time you finish one of those tasks, you just move on to the next one, forever.
+The task in this case is what a CPU calls an instruction; for example, “put flour in the bowl” would be an instruction.

 Program Counter & Registers

-In this analogy how does the Baker remember what step of the recipe he is on?
-Let’s say the recipe steps are numbered, they need to use their brain to remember the step number they are on.
-Then every time they move to the next step they increases the number they are remembering by 1.
-This is exactly what a CPU needs to do, but since a CPU doesn’t have a human brain the CPU instead has what are called Registers.
+In this analogy, how does the baker remember what step of the recipe he is on?
+Let’s say the recipe steps are numbered; he needs to use his brain to remember the step number he is on.
+Then, every time he moves to the next step, he increases the number he is remembering by 1.
+This is exactly what a CPU needs to do, but since a CPU doesn’t have a human brain, it instead has what are called Registers.

-Registers are small pieces of memory that can only store a small amount of information at once (lets say just one number).
-So in this example the CPU needs a register to remember what line of the recipe (program) it is executing.
+Registers are small pieces of memory that can only store a small amount of information at once (let’s say just one number).
+So in this example, the CPU needs a register to remember what line of the recipe (program) it is executing.
 This little piece of memory (register) for keeping track of the location it is at has a special name called the Program Counter or PC for short.
-It is exactly the same as the Baker keeping track of which step number of the recipe they are on, they are counting up just like the Program Counter.
+It is exactly the same as the baker keeping track of which step number of the recipe he is on; he is counting up just like the Program Counter.

 Binary & Hex Representations

-So we now know that CPUs store the step they are on in the Program Counter but what do those steps look like?
-Computers don’t understand human language, only 1/On and 0/Off (Binary numbers).
+So we now know that CPUs store the step they are on in the Program Counter, but what do those steps look like?
+Computers don’t understand human language; they only understand 1/On and 0/Off (binary numbers).

-The steps of the recipe/program are called Instructions and they are indeed a series of 1s and 0s, but Humans are not good at reading long lines of 1s and 0s and Humans need to be able to program and understand computer Instructions so although they are 1s and 0s to the CPU us Humans represent them as Hex Values split up into Bytes instead.
+The steps of the recipe/program are called instructions, and they are indeed a series of 1s and 0s.
+However, humans are not good at reading long lines of 1s and 0s, and humans need to be able to program and understand computer instructions.
+So, although they are 1s and 0s to the CPU, we humans represent them as Hex Values split up into Bytes instead.

-A Byte is just eight 1s and 0s in a row and could look like this to a CPU: 00000011, but us humans find it easier to represent a single Byte as a Hex Value instead which would look like this 0x03.
-The 0x at the start just tells us that its a Hex value so we know its not a decimal value but is also sometimes written with a Dollar sign instead like this: $03, but we will be using the 0x throughout this site.
+A byte is just eight 1s and 0s in a row and could look like this to a CPU: 00000011, but humans find it easier to represent a single byte as a hex value instead, which would look like this: 0x03.
+The 0x at the start just tells us that it’s a hex value, so we know it’s not a decimal value.
+It is also sometimes written with a dollar sign instead, like this: $03, but we will be using 0x throughout this site.

 Instructions & Opcodes

-• 0x04 - In a Z80 CPU this Hex increments the B Register think of the B register as similar to the Program Counter but doesn’t just store where we are in the program it can store whatever number you would like
+• 0x04 - In a Z80 CPU, this hex increments the B Register.
+Think of the B register as similar to the Program Counter, but it doesn’t just store where we are in the program; it can store whatever number you would like.

-But in all CPUs the 1st byte is known as the Opcode and is used to determine how many bytes long this instruction will be.
+But in all CPUs, the first byte is known as the Opcode and is used to determine how many bytes long the instruction will be.

-Also just incase you start to panic and think you need to learn all sorts of different Hex values and what they do, you don’t, emulator developers always have a reference form this nearby and there is a much simpler way to write instructions known as Assembly Language.
-Most emulators however use the Hex value in the CPU emulation loop to decode which instruction it should now execute.
+Also, just in case you start to panic and think you need to learn all sorts of different hex values and what they do, you don’t—emulator developers always have a reference for this nearby, and there is a much simpler way to write instructions known as Assembly Language.
+Most emulators, however, use the hex value in the CPU emulation loop to decode which instruction it should now execute.

 Opcode Mnemonics & Assembly language

-Most Humans find it easier to remember patterns of letters (Mnemonics) that a set of Hex values such as 0x45 0xFF 0xEA.
-The Mnemonics used to represent Opcodes is called Assembly Language and they are normally just shorthand of what the operation does e.g:
+Most humans find it easier to remember patterns of letters (mnemonics) than a set of hex values such as 0x45 0xFF 0xEA.
+The mnemonics used to represent opcodes are called Assembly Language, and they are normally just shorthand for what the operation does, e.g.:

 • MUL - Multiplies two numbers